Parque del Recuerdo (Chile)

-Parque del Recuerdo (Memory Park) is a group of cemetery parks located in Santiago, Chile.
+Parque del Recuerdo (Memory Park) is a group of four cemetery parks located in Santiago, Chile.

 Parque del Recuerdo Américo Vespucio

 Opened in 1980, Parque del Recuerdo Américo Vespucio is located in the commune of Huechuraba, in the northern sector of the city of Santiago.
 It was the first cemetery of its kind in the country.
 It occupies 59 hectares and has a cinerary.